johnmmason/pimonitor/README.md

 ### Project Components

-This project consists of two main components, the server and client(s).
+This project consists of two main components, the server and client(s).  **This repository contains only the server code.
+Corresponding client code can be found in [johnmmason/pimonitor-sensor](https://github.com/johnmmason/pimonitor-sensor)**

 #### The Server